thani-sh/safer-villages/README.md

     - Provide a clear title and description for your changes.

 Please ensure your code follows the existing style and that your changes are well-documented.

-## Creating .mcpack

-Bridge can automatically compile your project into a `.mcpack` file.
-Alternatively, you can zip the contents and rename the `.zip` file to `.mcpack`.